tom-p-huck/mypage/README.md

   possible collision hazards.</i> </figcaption>
 </p>
 <hr/>
-In my research, I investigate how simulations can be used as to effectively support hazard analysis of robot systems.
+I investigate how simulation can be used as a tool to effectively support hazard analysis of robot systems.
 So far, I have published three research papers on this topic, which you can find in the [publications section](#publications) below.

 #### E-Mobility
 Besides robotics, I am also interested in E-Mobility.
-I wrote my bachelor thesis on wireless electrical vehicle charging (you can also find a paper on this in the [publications section](#publications)).
+I wrote my bachelor thesis on wireless electrical vehicle charging.
 This sparked a more general interest in E-Mobility, so I started an internship at an automotive supplier and then became a student trainee (German: "Werkstudent") for almost two years.
 During this time i worked on various topics related to electric motors,